es2025-s17-hu/es2025-s17-hu-r2/module-c.md

 - **Footer**: Contains site navigation links, social media links, and copyright information.

 ### Restaurant Registration Page
-Develop a registration form for restaurant owners, guiding them through a two-step process to submit their establishment's details:
+Develop a registration form for restaurant owners, guiding them through a three-step process to submit their establishment's details:
 - **Step 1**: Personal Information
   - First Name
   - Last Name
   - Email Address
   - Phone Number (with country code selection)
   - "Next Page" button to proceed to the second step
+- **Step 2**: Select a plan
+  - Display available plans
+  - Required to select one
+  - Add a switch to display monthly or yearly prices
-- **Step 2**: Restaurant Details
+- **Step 3**: Restaurant Details
   - Restaurant Name
   - Location (including country and city)
-  - Average bill per client
+  - Average bill per client (numbers only)

+Handle API errors on the last screen after clicking the Sign up button.
+Display the error message on the screen.

 ## Design and User Experience
 - The design of all subpages must be visually aligned to ensure a cohesive and harmonious user experience.
 - Follow the design guidelines and elements provided in the `assets` folder meticulously.
 - Prioritize responsiveness and accessibility to ensure the website is user-friendly across various devices and assistive technologies.
+Mobile breakpoint: 768px

 ## Evaluation Criteria
 - **Adherence to Design**: Fidelity to the provided design files and effective implementation of the visual theme.